The future athlete

 Article information and share options

+Performance sport lies at the other end of the spectrum from health monitoring.
+It seeks to measure and calibrate statistically athletic outliers capable of pushing 400 watts for over an hour in a sport like cycling.
 There have been attempts to measure this physical effort going back a century or more, with levels of sophistication increasing over time as technology has got smaller to allow more field based measurements.
 Context is crucial.
 What can be captured and measured in a lab is not necessarily what will come back from real life competition.
 The danger, in performance sport as much as health monitoring, is an overload of information and a lack appropriate actionable responses.
 Just because big data is available to sport does not mean that it is employed effectively.
 From a sports science perspective, big data is frequently the cart before the horse.

 The first principles of training derive from scientific methodology.
 The best athlete and coach support teams work with the pattern of observation, hypothesis, model and test.
 These have to be structured around a training structure of train, eat, sleep, repeat.
 Training has to focus not only on the physical performance of the athlete, but their mental training and well-being.
 The whole programme has to be delivered together with a coach.
 The coach must encourage, question and assess.
 The art of the training programme has to be repeatedly putting the body under stress, allowing rest, and repeating the stress until the body adapts.
 This is all timed around competitive performance.
 The best athletes calculate where they want to be on the day of competition, and work backwards in order to achieve that goal.